 What Is The Difference Between Aria and Aria 2?

-There really isn’t a huge noticeable difference between the Fitbit Aria vs the Fitbit Aria 2.
-They are very similar in design, size, and weight.
+There really isn’t a huge noticeable difference between the Fitbit Aria vs Fitbit Aria 2.
+They are smart scales that very similar in design, size, and weight.
 There are a few subtle differences that you might notice if you have both and are comparing them side by side, but to a casual user, you would hardly notice a difference at all.

 Here are all the differences between them: